 How to Plant Bulbs

-Dig the hole.
+Dig an appropriately sized hole.

 If you’re planting only a few bulbs or you’re spot-planting (tucking bulbs in among other plants in a mixed bed), use a trowel.
 If you’re planting lots of bulbs, break out the shovel and make a trench.